Ei-0/soc-case-studies/case-studies/case-03-false-positive-analysis.md

 Based on this analysis, the activity was assessed as legitimate and consistent with the user’s job function rather than an attempted attack.

+## Decision

+Based on the supporting context and absence of malicious indicators, the alert was classified as a false positive.
+No containment or escalation actions were taken.

+The decision prioritized avoiding unnecessary disruption to legitimate business operations while ensuring sufficient evidence supported the assessment.

+## Outcome

+The activity was confirmed as legitimate administrative behavior consistent with the user’s role.
+The alert was closed with full documentation to support future reference and analyst confidence.

+This case highlighted the importance of contextual analysis in reducing alert fatigue and maintaining operational efficiency within the SOC.

+## Recommendations

+- Update detection rules to account for signed internal automation scripts.
+- Improve baseline documentation for technical support workflows.
+- Use this case as a reference example for analyst training on false positive handling.